Tony Barker

-High school career
+Early life

 Barker began attending Wichita Northwest High School in Wichita in 1984.
 While at Northwest, he participated in football, basketball, and shot put/discus in track and field.
 However, he gave up basketball after his junior year.
 As a high school football player, he played offensive tackle, defensive end and punter.
 In his senior year, he was a 1st Team All-City selection as an offensive tackle, defensive end, and punter, best 11 in the state from Wichita and Topeka newspapers, and honorable mention in the 1986 High School All-American football team voting.

 Barker was voted to the Wichita Eagles all-time Wichita High School Football team as a 1st team offensive tackle.
 Also on that team was former Detroit Lions Defensive end Lawrence Pete (who went to South), Linebackers Mark (Seattle Seahawks/Indianapolis Colts) and Mike Bell (Kansas City Chiefs) (Both went to Bishop Carroll), Pro-Football Hall of fame running back Barry Sanders (North), and Tennessee Titans Linebacker Kamerion Wimbley, who is (like Barker) a Northwest alumni.